MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-scale-and-throughput.md

 Whether those artifacts are objects in the R workspace or files in the working directory, if the code you execute on a job leaves unnecessary artifacts behind, there can be very real consequences on the overall throughput of your grid.
 An unnecessary artifact is any workspace object or working directory file that is not required later when evaluating the final result of the job.

+#### Guideline for Responsible Usage

->**Guideline for Responsible Usage to Maximize Throughput:** Whenever tasks are performance-sensitive, the most effective step a user can take towards optimizing throughput for his or her own tasks is to ensure that the R code leaves no unnecessary artifacts behind.
+There are guidelines for responsible task usage to help you maximize throughput.
+Whenever tasks are performance-sensitive, the most effective step a user can take towards optimizing throughput for his or her own tasks is to ensure that the R code leaves no unnecessary artifacts behind.

 Minimal artifacts ensure minimal data is stored in the resulting persistent project.
 In some cases, it may be best to use the `storenoproject` parameter to skip the saving of a persistent project altogether, and instead, selectively store only specific workspace and directory data in the repository.

 ### Configuring DeployR for High-Volume Throughput

+For most DeployR deployments, the default configuration delivers adequate server runtime performance and resource usage.
+However, in some deployments, where the workload is anticipated to be significantly high-volumed, a specialized DeployR configuration may be required.

 The default runtime behavior of the DeployR server is determined by the settings in:

 -   The **Server Policies** tab in the Administration Console
 -   The DeployR external configuration file, `$DEPLOYR_HOME/deployr/deployr.groovy`

-For most deployments, the default configuration delivers adequate server runtime performance and resource usage.
-However, in some deployments, where the workload is anticipated to be significantly high-volumed, a specialized DeployR configuration may be required.

 Typically, high-volume throughput deployments are characterized by a very large number of short-lived tasks that need to be executed as transactions without direct end-user participation or intervention.
 For such high-volume throughput deployments, the enabling of the following DeployR external configuration properties in the `deployr.groovy` file may be required: